Basis-Theory/basistheory-go/README.md

 os.Setenv("HTTP_PROXY", "http://proxy_name:proxy_port")
 ```

+## Running tests locally

+To run tests locally, you'll need to create a server and management BT Application and add those `key` to a `.env.local`.
+You'll want to follow the same format as outlined on `.env.example`.
+Then you can run `make verify` from the root to run
+all tests.

 ## Configuration of Server URL

 Default configuration comes with `Servers` field that contains server objects as defined in the OpenAPI specification.